On July 24th, the most widely used web browser started labeling every HTTP page as “Not Secure.”

-DigiCert has helped accelerate the adoption Most recently, we announced that we would begin Certificate Transparency logging for all our certificates ahead of the industry.
+DigiCert has also helped accelerate HTTPS adoption.
+Most recently, we announced that we would begin Certificate Transparency logging for all our certificates ahead of the industry.

 This is unlikely to be the final change to Chrome’s treatment of HTTP and HTTPS.
 As the internet gets closer to 100% HTTPS adoption, Chrome will continue to adapt their UI.
-They have previously shown mockups of a “Not Secure” label in red with a warning icon.
+They have previously shown mockups of a “Not Secure” label in with a more prominent red warning icon.
 It’s very likely we see an even more severe treatment of HTTP pages in the future.

 Firefox will likely follow suit later this year.
 In 2015, they, too, announced their intent to deprecate HTTP and have followed suit with similar warnings and negative UI indicators for some HTTP pages.
 We expect all major browsers will eventually use a behavior similar to Chrome.

 If your website doesn’t support HTTPS yet (or it isn’t turned on by default), you’ll want to make that a priority.
 Generally, the bigger your site is, the more preparation is involved.
 Here is a very brief overview: